markwal/GpxUi/README.md

 ![Screenshot](gpxui.png)

-It is Window only at the moment, but I made it with Qt with the intention of building it for other platforms.
-I don't have a Mac, but I've got Linux, so if there is interest I'll make a linux version.
+It is Windows only at the moment, but I made it with Qt with the intention of building it for other platforms.
+I don't have a Mac, but I've got Linux, so if there is interest I'll make a Linux version.

 GPX is a post processing utility for converting gcode output from 3D slicing software like Cura, KISSlicer, S3DCreator and Slic3r to x3g files for standalone